 The use of antimicrobial drugs in agriculture is a contributing factor in the emergence of resistant pathogenic bacteria.
 However, there are other significant factors, such as the overuse and inappropriate use of antibiotics in human medicine.

-Keeping animals healthy is the main goal – after all, sick animals aren’t allowed to enter our food chain – and healthy animals are less likely to become infected and are more likely to successfully fight off infection if they’re exposed to an organism.
+Keeping animals healthy is the main goal – after all, sick animals aren’t allowed to enter our food chain – and healthy animals are less likely to become infected and are more likely to successfully fight off infection if they’re exposed to an infectious organism e.g a pathogen.
 The use of vaccines, parasite treatments, good nutrition and good management and husbandry to reduce stress and minimize the risk of disease are all necessary strategies.
-It is also reasonable to expect producers to use antimicrobials judiciously.
+It is also reasonable to expect producers to use antimicrobials prudently.

 When producers use antimicrobials and other medications, they are required to follow the label directions, which include the withdrawal times for the medications.